peekxc/simplextree/README.md

 Below is the API reference for the R-bindings of the _SimplexTree_ class.
 A _SimplexTree_ object can also be passed, manipulated, and modified via C++ in another R package as well.
 See [Usage with Rcpp](#Usage with Rcpp).

+In what follows, each _simplex_ is specified as an integer vector.
+Some methods accept multiple _simplices_ as well, which can be specified as a list of integer vectors.

 ### SimplexTree

 [#](#simplex_tree) __simplex\_tree__()